BlueConnection/getting-started-with-css/README.md

 # getting-started-with-css

-Code based on Jen Kramer's "Getting Started with CSS" course on Frontend Masters.
+Code based on Jen Kramer's "Getting Started with CSS" course on Frontend Masters - https://gettingstartedwith.css.education/

 ## Resources Used